brianAsimba/MachineLearningblog/_posts/2019-08-16-Neural Networks.md

    \vdots\\\
    \theta_n
   \end{pmatrix}
- Then by computingmatrix product X\theta, we have:
+ Then by computing matrix product X\theta, we have:
   \\[
 \begin{pmatrix}
      - (x^(1))^T\theta -\\\